Borkhar District

 Borkhar District (بخش برخوار) is a former administrative division of Borkhar and Meymeh County, (Note: Renamed Shahinshahr and Meymeh County and then Shahinshahr County) Isfahan province, Iran.
 Its capital was the city of Dowlatabad.

 History

-After the 2006 National Census, the district was separated from the county in the establishment of Borkhar County.
+In 2007, the district was separated from the county in the establishment of Borkhar County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 95,389 in 24,739 households.
+At the time of the 2006 National Census, the district's population was 95,389 in 24,739 households.